Chandlerman97/design-and-demo/README.md

-## Welcome to GitHub Pages
+## Welcome to Design and Demo

-You can use the [editor on GitHub](https://github.com/Chandlerman97/design-and-demo/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+If you have come to this page unfortunatley you are not quite there yet.
+The real site is just one more step beyond this at the [Home](https://chandlerman97.github.io/design-and-demo/Home.html) page.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+The page that you are currently on is Github's ReadMe page that I am quasi forced to have for using there service.

 ### Markdown